jreisinger/MyUtils/README.md

 Usage
 -----

-1) Copy/paste the function(s) into your script.
-You might need to `use` some modules (see "Modules" section of the corresponding module in `~/bin/perl5/MyUtils/lib/<Module>.pm` if not sure which ones).
+1) Use from command line

+    perl -MLocal::OS -wE 'say bytesToMeg(3789876) .
+"MB"'

-2) Use as a module from inside a program
+2) Use as a module from inside your program

     use local::lib;  # in case you are using local::lib
     use Local::<ModuleName>;

-3) Use from command line

-    perl -MLocal::OS -wE 'say bytesToMeg(3789876) .
-"MB"'
+3) Copy/paste the function(s) into your script.
+You might need to `use` some modules (see "Modules" section of the corresponding module in `~/bin/perl5/MyUtils/lib/<Module>.pm` if not sure which ones).

 Inspired by or copied from :-)
 ------------------------------